ljw1004/csharpspec/csharp/classes.md

 It is valid for `S` to have the value type constraint and `T` to have the reference type constraint.
 Effectively this limits `T` to the types `System.Object`, `System.ValueType`, `System.Enum`, and any interface type.

-If the `where` clause for a type parameter includes a constructor constraint (which has the form `new()`), it is possible to use the `new` operator to create instances of the type (§7.6.10.1).
-Any type argument used for a type parameter with a constructor constraint must have a public parameterless constructor (this constructor implicitly exists for any value type) or be a type parameter having the value type constraint or constructor constraint (see §10.1.5 for details).
+If the `where` clause for a type parameter includes a constructor constraint (which has the form `new()`), it is possible to use the `new` operator to create instances of the type ([Object creation expressions](expressions.md#object-creation-expressions)).
+Any type argument used for a type parameter with a constructor constraint must have a public parameterless constructor (this constructor implicitly exists for any value type) or be a type parameter having the value type constraint or constructor constraint (see [Type parameter constraints](classes.md#type-parameter-constraints) for details).

 The following are examples of constraints:
 ```csharp